-Important note: your SSN never touches our servers, it is only relayed to our KYC provider (Alloy) and then stored in a secure vault managed by VGS.
+Important note: your SSN never touches our servers, it is only relayed to our KYC provider (Persona) and then stored in a secure vault managed by VGS.

-Because we are letting you create cards and transfer money, we are required by the Financial Industry Regulatory Authority (FINRA) — specifically rule 2090 — to verify your identity.
-We do this with the help of our KYC partner Alloy, who cross-references the information you provide us with national databases to verify its validity.
-Alloy is used by banks such as Ally and by every major fintech company in the United States.
+Why do we collect your SSN in the first place?
+Because by creating a Slash account, you are opening a bank account with us through our partner bank.
+This means we are required by the Financial Industry Regulatory Authority (FINRA) — specifically rule 2090 — to verify your identity.
+We do this with the help of our KYC partner Persona, who cross-references the information you provide us with national databases to verify its validity.
+Persona is multi-billion dollar company used by the world's leading fintech companies.